ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     An AntiFastC link uses a single sub-group of terminals which represent the virtual circuits allocated to the line (analogous to the LU’s linked to the virtual circuits defined by the NPSI macro X25.VC in the NCP).
 The terminal name is an internal name which is used to associate the terminal definition with the AntiFastC line.
 The associated relay name must match the name of a VTAM APPL statement.
 Either explicit or repeated terminal definitions may be used.

 |image49|

-*Fig. 49 - Terminals on an X25 AntiFastC line*
+*Terminals on an X25 AntiFastC line*

 The LU’s representing the line and the virtual circuits must be defined by APPL statements in a VTAM application major node similar to the following example: